This postcard photo of the Hotel Weirs wharf was taken around the turn of the century.

 The following detail is from a stereoview by F.J.
 Moulton dated August 3, 1887.
 The wharf is seen to be just a simple dock in this stereoview.

 Another view of the water tower, from an 1892 booklet by the Concord and Montreal Railroad called Lakes, Ponds and Streams on the C&M. The view is taken from Doe’s Hill, now known as Tower Hill.
 We are looking down a rough path that eventually became today’s smoothly paved Tower Street.
+The steeple of the original Methodist Church is seen on the left.
+The Mt.
+Washington steamer is seen departing the Weirs.

 A clear view of the wharf (on left) from around 1905.
 The caption on the photo is referring to the other wharf (mostly blocked from view on the right), however.